ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #command-options-access-app-update}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `ACCESS_APPLICATION_ID`
-:   The ID of access application.
+:   The ID of the access application.
 Required.

 `--name value`
 :   The name of the Application.
 Required.